Tuna-Onguner/Alkahest/alkahest/README.md

 ### Installation and Execution

 - **Step 0:** Clone the project to your local from this repository.
 Start a new terminal session from the project.
-Then, direct to the folder "alkahest" which is under the main folder "Alkahest", i.e. **cd alkahest**.
-To make sure you are in the right folder, use ls command; you should see package-lock.json file there.
+Then, direct to the folder "alkahest" which is under the main folder "Alkahest", i.e. `cd alkahest`.
+To make sure you are in the right folder, use `ls` command; you should see package-lock.json file there.

-- **Step 1:** Install dependencies using the command **npm install**.
+- **Step 1:** Install dependencies using the command `npm install`.
 This will read the package-lock.json file and install all required packages listed there.
 If it fails, make sure that you succesfully completed the first steps and satisfied the prerequisites.

-- **Step 2:** Create a .env file under the folder "alkahest", you can use .env-example for correct structure.
+- **Step 2:** Create a **.env** file under the folder "alkahest", you can use **.env-example** for the correct structure.

-- **Step 3:** Direct to the file "extension.ts" at path "Alkahest/alkahest/src/extension.ts".
+- **Step 3:** Direct to the file "extension.ts" at path `Alkahest/alkahest/src/extension.ts`.
 To run the extension, use ***fn + F5*** keyboard combination on extension.ts, which will automatically start our extension on a new window.

 - **Step 4:** Refer to User Manual, i.e. **alkahest-user-manual.md**.
 Or, see it in the Final Report.